JSolaC/HARNESS-MPA/README.md

 - Searches completed in databases such as Web of Science, Scopus, and PubMed.
 - **Total records retrieved:** 329
 - **Records remaining after de-duplication:** 329
-- Initial screening underway in Covidence.
+- Initial screening will be done in Covidence once the project starts.

 ## Next Steps